shakibaRafiee/Coursera_Capstone/README.md

 Foursquare API was used collect information about the accessibility to health care, exercise and healthy diet in each neighbourhood.

-For review of the findings, read the Report.
+For review of the findings, read the Report in the Report folder.

-Find the python code in the folder titled Code.
+Find the python code titled "Battle of Neighborhoods_ amputees guide" in the Code folder.